-Dr. Mohammad Salem 2024
+Dr. Mohammad Salem 2025

-Effects of liver disease on the Pharmacokinetic
+Effects of liver disease on Pharmacokinetic of drugs

-1- Absorption and bioavailability:
+1- Absorption and bioavailability

-- Oral drugs may undergo 'first pass metabolism' by the liver before reaching the systemic circulation.
-In liver failure the degree of first pass metabolism will be reduced, therefore more drug will reach the systemic circulation, thus increasing bioavailability. - □ This effect is particularly important for drugs with extensive first-pass metabolism (Drugs with high hepatic extraction ratio). - In end-stage liver disease, a great part of blood in portal vein escapes from liver and flows straight into systemic circulation (by means of porto-systemic shunts).
-These shunts can affect first-pass metabolism by diminishing liver perfusion.
+- Oral drugs may undergo 'first pass metabolism' by the liver before reaching the systemic circulation. - In liver failure the degree of first pass metabolism will be reduced, therefore more drug will reach the systemic circulation, thus increasing bioavailability. - This effect is particularly important for drugs with extensive first-pass metabolism (Drugs with high hepatic extraction ratio). - In end-stage liver disease, a great part of blood in portal vein escapes from liver and flows straight into systemic circulation (by means of porto-systemic shunts). - These shunts can affect first-pass metabolism by diminishing liver perfusion.
 In these cases, less drug passes through the liver before systemic distribution consequently, there is an elevation in drug concentrations in the blood (increased bioavailability).

-☐ Hepatic extraction ratio is the fraction of the drug entering the liver which is irreversibly removed (extracted) during one pass of the blood through the liver. □ Drugs can be divided into: 1- Drugs with high hepatic extraction ratios >0.7, for example propranolol, lignocaine opiates (like fentanyl, and morphine).
-2- Drugs with low hepatic extraction ratios <0.3 such as lorazepam, diazepam and methadone. □ Drugs with high hepatic extraction show clearance rates that are directly depended on hepatic blood flow. :nt
+☐ Hepatic extraction ratio is the fraction of the drug entering the liver which is irreversibly removed (extracted) during one pass of the blood through the liver.

+Drugs can be divided into:

+- 1- Drugs with high hepatic extraction ratios >0.7, for example propranolol, lignocaine opiates (like fentanyl, and morphine). - 2- Drugs with low hepatic extraction ratios <0.3 such as lorazepam, diazepam and methadone.

-2- Distribution:
+2- Distribution

-- In liver disease, protein synthesis may be reduced. - In case of Cirrhosis, a smaller quantity of albumin and alpha 1 -acid-glycoprotein (to which most drugs bind in the plasma) is produced from liver, which will cause an increased concentration of free active drug in the blood (more severe adverse effects could occur). - Therefore, highly protein-bound drugs, such as benzodiazepines, (particularly diazepam, which is more than 99% protein bound) may produce significant adverse effects in hepatic patients.
+- ☐ In liver disease, protein synthesis may be reduced. - □ In case of Cirrhosis, hypo-albuminemia occurs resulting in low albumin levels (to which most drugs bind in the plasma), this will cause an increased concentration of free active drug in the blood (more severe adverse effects could occur). - □ Therefore, highly protein-bound drugs, such as benzodiazepines, (particularly diazepam, which is more than 99% protein bound) may produce significant adverse effects in hepatic patients.

-3- Metabolism:
+3- Metabolism

-- ➤ Several drugs are metabolized by the liver (phase 1 and 2 reactions). - ➤ Liver diseases can reduce the activity of CYP450 isozymes.
+- Several drugs are metabolized by the liver (phase 1 and 2 reactions). - Liver diseases can reduce the activity of CYP450 isozymes.

-In phase 1, cytochrome P-450 enzymes, are responsible for the hydrolysis, oxidation, or reduction of the drug molecule.
-For most drugs, these reactions decrease the pharmacological activity of the drug.
-However, drugs are sometimes metabolized into active metabolites , which is the case with some benzodiazepines , tricyclic antidepressants and antipsychotic .
-Phase 2 (conjugation) is less affected in liver disease , and conjugation with glucuronic acid is normally preserved in liver disease.
-Therefore, it might be beneficial to select a drug that only requires glucuronidation, and does not require a phase 1 reaction (e.g., Olanzapine, oxazepam, and lorazepam) Drug metabolism by the liver may also be reduced using vasopressors on intensive care which reduce liver blood flow due to vasoconstriction.
+- In phase 1, cytochrome P-450 enzymes, are responsible for the hydrolysis, oxidation, or reduction of the drug molecule. □ For most drugs, these reactions decrease the pharmacological activity of the drug.
+However, drugs are sometimes metabolized into active metabolites, which is the case with some benzodiazepines, tricyclic antidepressants and antipsychotic. - Phase 2 (conjugation) is less affected in liver disease. - conjugation with glucuronic acid is normally preserved in liver disease. - Therefore, it might be beneficial to select a drug that only requires glucuronidation, and does not require a phase 1 reaction (e.g., Olanzapine, oxazepam, and lorazepam) - Drug metabolism by the liver may also be reduced using vasopressors on intensive care which reduce liver blood flow due to vasoconstriction.